Santa Clarita Hit and Run Attorney, Criminal Defense Lawyer

 it is apparent that treatment is necessary or if that transportation is requested by any injured person.

-also, upon being requested, exhibit his or her driver's license, if available, or, in the case of an injured
+shall also, upon being requested, exhibit his or her driver's license, if available, or, in the case of an

-occupant, any other available identification, to the person struck or to the driver or occupants of any
+injured occupant, any other available identification, to the person struck or to the driver or occupants

-your best legal options and rights following a hit and run arrest or investigation
+regarding your best legal options and rights following a hit and run arrest or investigation.
+We can

-immediate information about your options.
-We aggressively defend all misdemeanor and felony hit
+provide immediate information about your options.
+We aggressively defend all misdemeanor and

-and run charges, filing a false police report, insurance fraud, fleeing the scene of an accident, and all
+felony hit and run charges, filing a false police report, insurance fraud, fleeing the scene of an accident,